What Expense Category is a Conference?

 How to Utilize the Conference Expenses Effectively

-Here is a step-by-step process of how to utilize the conference expenses effectively:
+Here is a simple process of how to utilize the conference expenses effectively:

 Global conference on business & economics, digital marketing, Social science, HRM & Leadership, Healthcare, T echnology, Environment & Engineering, registration